-It must be emphasized that this examination is capital and informative.
-Indeed, according to Sommerlad, the dynamic examination of the veil when issuing an [a] is sufficient[22].
-Moreover, a clinical examination allows the soft palate to be properly explored; it also helps to get interesting information about its length, quality, and mobility.
-Nevertheless, appearance, examination is always subjective.
+It must be emphasized that this examination is crucial and informative.
+Indeed, according to Sommerlad, the dynamic examination of the veil when issuing an [a] is sufficient^[22].
+Moreover, a clinical examination allows the soft palate to be properly explored; it also helps to obtain interesting information about its length, quality, mobility. appearance, and Nevertheless, this examination is always subjective.
 Note that the presence of oral-nasal communication usually implies functional disturbances during the phonatory and swallowing functions.
-In addition, the therapeutic attitude towards fistulas would depend on the possible disorders that will be all the more important as the fistula is large.
-Moreover, it was shown that air leakage during phonation can interfere with speech and sound resonance[23].
+In addition, the therapeutic attitude towards fistulas would depend on the possible disorders, which will be all the more important as the fistula is large.
+Moreover, it was shown that air leakage during phonation can interfere with speech and sound resonance^[23].
 Among the cases studied, 12 of them presented palatal fistulas that were closed by surgery.